tkanngiesser/deltaframe/README.md

 # deltaframe

-> Show and log the delta between two Pandas dataframes.
+> A convenient way to manage to show and log the delta between two Pandas dataframes.

 ## Install